Neiafu Tonga Temple

 Announcement:7 April 2019

-The Neiafu Tonga Temple is currently in the planning stages.
+The Neiafu Tonga Temple is currently in the governmental approval stages.
 No groundbreaking date has been announced.

 The Neiafu Tonga Temple will be the second temple built in Tonga following the Nuku'alofa Tonga Temple (1983).